Nick-Damico/JavaScript-Techdegree-Project-3-Pagination/README.md

 JS Pagination and Search Project
 ================================
 ## About
   Project 3 from TeamTreehouse's JavaScript Techdegree.
-Create a pagination for displaying a filtered about of students on the index view page.
+Create a pagination for limiting the number of displayed student elements on the index view page with a numbered page navigation element at the bottom of the page.

   Solution to challenge is implemented with ES6 Class Syntax located in ./js/Pagination.js, ./js/App.js